Skip to content

 Tracing on Amazon EKS

 Distributed tracing helps you have end-to-end visibility between transactions in distributed nodes.
-The eks-monitoring module is configured by default to collect traces into AWS X-Ray.

 Note